 It may take some time for your efforts to pay off as you develop a relationship with the act’s management.
 But be persistent!
 Keep in touch with your contact.
 Provide them with updates as your career and tours take shape.
 The payoff may not be immediate, but it may be well worth a wait if you have selected the right act.
 I spent months nurturing a manager, and then one call just happened to be at the exact right time.
 I landed my act 16 dates on a west coast tour with a major country star.

-3. Contact the Booking Agency to get in as an opening act
+3. Contact the Booking Agency to Get Booked as an Opening Act

 If the band you’re looking to open for does not have management, they may very well have a booking agent.
 They would be the next contact.